mk2683/web-page/README.md

-just a sample web page
+just a sample static web page
+check it out at:-  https://mk2683.github.io/web-page/